Bodies and joints

 • Run the file

-This can be done using a Unix Terminal (Linux, Mac OS) or trough a Gui interface (Windows, Linux, Mac OS).
+This can be done using a Unix Terminal (Linux, Mac OS), a specific Terminal (Windows) or trough a Gui interface (Windows, Linux, Mac OS).

 Compiling in terminal (Unix, MacOS)

-These are the command lines on a Unix Terminal (on Mac OS, the Terminal is located in the Applications/Utilities folder):
+After having installed mbsysc, you can compile your project.
+These below are the command lines on a Unix Terminal (on Mac OS, the Terminal is located in the Applications/Utilities folder):

 cd workR # go in workR folder